-She is a graduate of Yale College and Yale Law School, where she was an editor on the Yale Law Journal, and obtained a masters degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+She is a graduate of Yale College and Yale Law School, where she was an editor on the Yale Law Journal, and obtained a master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 After her graduate work, she was a post-graduate Ford Fellow in Teaching International Law at Harvard Law School and then clerked for Judge Leonard B. Sand on the U.S. District Court of the Southern District of New York.

-She was founding director of both the Human Rights Institute and the Human Rights Clinic at Columbia Law School, where she was a clinical professor from 1998 to 2002, and was a visiting scholar at the Hebrew University Faculty of Law in Jerusalem, Israel from 2002 to 2003.
+She was founding director of both the Human Rights Institute and the Human Rights Clinic at Columbia Law School, where she was a clinical professor from 1998 to 2002, and was a visiting scholar at the Hebrew University Faculty of Law in Jerusalem, Israel, from 2002 to 2003.
 In addition to previously serving on the Human Rights Watch board, she has been a consultant on national security and human rights matters for Center for American Progress and American Constitution Society.
-Her recent publications include Libya: A Multilateral Constitutional Moment?
-(American Journal of International Law, 2012) and A Missed Opportunity to Lead by Example (New York Times, "Room for Debate on Have Treaties Gone Out of Style?," 2012).
+Her recent publications include “Reflections on Zivotofsky v.
+Kerry: Presidential Signing Statements and Dialogic Constitutionalism,” American Journal of International Law Unbound (2015); Gender Indicators as Global Governance: Not Your Father's World Bank, chapter in Big Data, Big Challenges in Evidenced-Based Policy Making (Kumar Jayasuriya ed., 2015) (West Academic Press, Publisher), to be reprinted in seventeen Georgetown Journal of Gender and the Law (forthcoming 2016); “Libya: A Multilateral Constitutional Moment?”
+American Journal of International Law (2012); and “A Missed Opportunity to Lead by Example,” New York Times, "Room for Debate on Have Treaties Gone Out of Style?," 2012.
 She is currently writing on gender, development, and national security matters.

 Women, Peace, and Security in an Era of Conflict

-In conflict zones, not only do women disproportionately bear the brunt of war, but they are also systematically underrepresented in efforts to resolve conflict and rebuild peace.
-Research demonstrates that women's involvement—through positions in politics, peacemaking, peacekeeping, the military, law enforcement, and rule of law institutions—is vital, not only to advancing gender equality, but also to building stronger and more sustainable peace and security in post-conflict states.
-Today, as extremist Islamist groups such as ISIS and Boko Haram increasingly target women and girls, integrating gender into the formulation and implementation of peace and security policy is critical and could be central to addressing the new challenges posed by the spread of extremism.
-Through Development Channel blog posts and meetings of the Women and Foreign Policy roundtable series, I aim to examine the future of the women, peace, and security agenda in light of these new challenges.
+Women in conflict zones not only disproportionately bear the brunt of war, they are also systematically underrepresented in efforts to resolve conflict and rebuild peace.
+Yet research demonstrates that women's involvement—through positions in politics, peacemaking, peacekeeping, conflict prevention, the military, law enforcement, and rule of law institutions—is vital, not only to advancing gender equality, but also to building stronger and more sustainable peace and security in post-conflict states.
+With 2015 marking the fifteen year anniversary of UN Security Council Resolution 1325—the first on women, peace, and security—the Project on Women, Peace, and Security in an Era of Conflict looks to identify ways to empower women in peacemaking and peacekeeping efforts.
+The project builds on my past work on Women and Girls in the Afghanistan Transition, and examines the new challenges to the women, peace, and security through speaking engagements, meetings of the Women and Foreign Policy roundtable series, Women Around the World blog posts, and other writings.